Tanmay512/tanmay-demo/README.md

 # tanmay-demo
-This is my first Repositiry
+This is my first Repository
+Author -Tanmay Das